This is your start-to-finish guide for creating a killer Airbnb guidebook.

 Additionally, many hosts use blank printables to communicate essential info to their guests, like the wifi password.
 Some are great framed behind glass so your guest can use a whiteboard marker on it, like a checkout to do list.

 Either way, congrats!
-By creating a guidebook, you’ve just taken an important step towards happier guests, better reviews, and increased bookings for your vacation rental or Airbnb.
+By creating an Airbnb guidebook, you’ve just taken an important step towards happier guests, better reviews, and increased bookings for your vacation rental or Airbnb.

 This has been an (edited) guest post from our friends over at Padlifter.